 Day 10: Port Barton – Manila

 Remember that travel insurance is essential so you don’t take unnecessary risks.
-In Best travel insurance for the Philippines we tell you which one and why it’s the best.
-We’ve been with it for many years and (unfortunately) we’ve had to use it many times and we’ve saved thousands of dollars in hospitals.
-In addition, if you purchase it by clicking here you get a 5% discount for being a reader of our website and you also help us continue creating useful and up-to-date content like this
+In Best travel insurance for the Philippines, we explain which one we recommend and why.
+We’ve been using it for many years and (unfortunately) we’ve had to use it several times and it has saved us thousands of dollars in hospital bills.
+In addition, if you buy it through this link, you’ll get a 5% discount as a reader of our website and you’ll also help us continue creating useful, up-to-date content like this

-Let’s talk about how to organize this Philippines travel itinerary step by step:
+Here’s how to plan this Philippines travel itinerary step by step:

 Day 1: Manila – Coron

 We start this 10-day Philippines itinerary with one of the most beautiful places in the country: Coron.
-Here unforgettable days of island hopping through lagoons, deserted beaches and uninhabited islands await you.
+Here, unforgettable days of island hopping through lagoons, deserted beaches, and uninhabited islands await.

-We consider that you have arrived in the Philippines the day before or very early this morning in order to take one of the first flights from Manila to Coron.
-As we told you in How to get to Coron, there are direct flights from several airlines to Busuanga or Francisco Reyes Airport (IATA code: USU).
+We’re assuming you arrived in the Philippines the day before or very early in the morning so you can catch one of the first flights from Manila to Coron.
+As we explain in How to get to Coron, there are direct flights from several airlines to Busuanga or Francisco Reyes Airport (IATA code: USU).

-⭐ If you arrive early in the morning, the best thing is to have contacted someone to organize a private tour around Coron Island this day.
-This is the so‑called Ultimate Tour and, being private, you can start whenever you like and, most importantly, avoid the crowds.
-If you’re interested, you can leave us a comment and we’ll send you the contact of our super nice guide (thousands of travelers have already gone with him and came out delighted).
+⭐ If you arrive early in the morning, it’s best to contact someone in advance to organize a private tour around Coron Island for that day.
+This is the so-called Ultimate Tour and, since it’s private, you can start whenever you like and, most importantly, avoid the crowds.
+If you’re interested, you can leave us a comment and we’ll send you our lovely guide’s contact details (thousands of travelers have already gone with him and come back delighted).

-If you don’t have enough time to make the most of the day, you could do other activities such as snorkeling in 7 Pecados, hiking up Mt.
-Tapyas or visiting the Maquinit Hot Springs, which will help with the jet lag.
-Put the finishing touch on the day by watching the sunset from a terrace like the one at Hop Hostel.
-In Things to do in Coron you’ll find everything you need to plan this part of the trip.
+If you don’t have enough time for a full tour, you could do other activities such as snorkeling at Siete Pecados, hiking up Mt.
+Tapyas, or visiting the Maquinit Hot Springs, which can help with jet lag.
+Round off the day by watching the sunset from a terrace like the one at Hop Hostel.
+In Things to do in Coron, you’ll find everything you need to plan this part of the trip.

 Recommended accommodation in Coron: